 Are you on the hunt for the most scrumptious beignets in New Orleans?
 In this post, we chat about French Quarter beignets, traditional beignets, and savory beignets.

-Obviously, I haven’t had the chance to try ALL the beignets in New Orleans.
-I did enjoy enough of them that I can direct you to spots that will have you in powered sugared beignet bliss.
+We haven’t had the chance to try ALL the beignets in New Orleans.
+We enjoyed enough of them that I can direct you to spots that will have you in powered sugared beignet bliss.

 Same with beignets.
-But I’ve tried enough French Quarter Beignets now between my trips to New Orleans that I’m compelled to share them all with you.
+But I’ve tried enough French Quarter Beignets between my New Orleans trips that I’m compelled to share them all with you.
 Yes, it means that much to me.
-My hope is that you get to enjoy similar experiences and not miss out on anything.
+I hope you enjoy similar experiences and not miss out on anything.

-I also plan to return more frequently to continue my research and enjoy everything that the French Quarter… and New Orleans have to offer, including the best foodie spots and must-eats.
+We will return more frequently to continue our research and enjoy everything the French Quarter and New Orleans offer, including the best foodie spots and must-eats.
 Cause who doesn’t love this kind of research?

 Beignets in New Orleans